Conservative Party NZ: Elliot Ikilei era, November to December 2020

 Following the 2020 election, the party's board replaced Baker as leader with his deputy, Elliot Ikilei, on 19 November.
 The chair of the board, Simon Gutschlag, wrote in a newsletter to the party's followers that the board had conducted a review of the leadership and had decided "to look for a fresh approach," which meant "relieving" Baker of his role.
 Baker posted a statement on Twitter where he described his departure as "a tough day at the office," but wished the new leadership well.
 Victoria O'Brien, a gun advocate who had been third on the party's list at the 2020 election, succeeded Ikilei as deputy leader.
 Ikilei complimented his predecessor's devotion to the party and conservative politics while signalling that he would bring a "more aggressive and “confrontational” approach to presentation style."

 Less than a week after the leadership change, on 25 November, O'Brien resigned the deputy leadership, saying in a social media post that her decision was "due to a growing divergence between the direction of the party and my beliefs and values.”
 She later said that she had left because of Leighton Baker's "ongoing involvement with the party."
 Her announcement occurred in the context of some discontent from party supporters at Baker's removal, which had taken many by surprise.
-The deputy leadership will be vacant until a process to fill the role is put in place in early 2021.
+It was declared that deputy leadership would be vacant until a process to fill the role is put in place in early 2021, however, as of 2026, no successor has been chosen.

 On 31 December 2020, Ikilei announced on his Twitter account that he was resigning as leader of the New Conservatives.

 Helen Houghton and Ted Johnston era, October 2021–2023

 On 11 October 2021, the party's board announced Helen Houghton and Ted Johnston as interim co-leaders.
 Houghton is from Christchurch and of European descent.
 She has opposed gender diversity education in schools and stood as the party's Christchurch East candidate.
 Johnston is from Auckland and of European and Samoan descent.
-He is also a criminal lawyer, a former The Opportunities Party candidate, and a mayoral candidate during the 2019 Auckland mayoral election.
+He is also a criminal lawyer, a former candidate for The Opportunities Party, and a mayoral candidate during the 2019 Auckland mayoral election.
 Houghton and Johnston have said that they are attempting to make the party more attractive to centrist New Zealanders.

 For the 2022 Hamilton West by-election, New Conservative announced that it joined with the One Party to stand a single candidate: Rudi du Plooy, a New Conservative Party member.
 Du Plooy gained 118 votes in that contest, which meant that he came seventh overall.